loganmc10/openshift-edge-installer/edge/README.md

 To run the playbook:
 ```
 export KUBECONFIG=~/path/to/hub/kubeconfig
-ansible-playbook spoke-playbook.yaml --extra-vars "@install-config.yaml"
+ansible-playbook edge-playbook.yaml --extra-vars "@install-config.yaml"
 ```
 The Events URL will be printed to the console (so that you can check the progress of the install).
 A kubeconfig file will be written to the playbook folder with this name: \<cluster-name\>-admin-kubeconfig
 # Disconnected registry
-If the hub cluster was configured to use a mirror registry, then the SSL certificate for the mirror registry will automatically be added to additionalTrustedCA on the spoke.
-ImageContentSourcePolicys for the base installation will also be added to the spoke, pointing to the mirror registry.
+If the hub cluster was configured to use a mirror registry, then the SSL certificate for the mirror registry will automatically be added to additionalTrustedCA on the edge cluster.
+ImageContentSourcePolicys for the base installation will also be added to the edge cluster, pointing to the mirror registry.

-If you want to install Operators on the spoke from the disconnected registry, you'll need to add ImageContentSourcePolicys for those operators, as well as create a CatalogSource pointing to the mirror registry.
+If you want to install Operators on the edge cluster from the disconnected registry, you'll need to add ImageContentSourcePolicys for those operators, as well as create a CatalogSource pointing to the mirror registry.

 See the ```post_manifests_mirror_example``` folder for an example of how you can use the ```postInstallManifestsFolder``` option in the install-config to configure these during the installation process.
 # Automatic installation via virtual media